mitre/menelaus/README.md

 from menelaus.concept_drift import ADWINOutcome from menelaus.data_drift import KdqTreeStreaming from menelaus.datasets import fetch_rainfall_data
-from menelaus.ensemble import StreamingEnsemble, eval_simple_majority
+from menelaus.ensemble import StreamingEnsemble, SimpleMajorityElection

 # has feature columns, and a binary response 'rain'